HsKA-OSGIS-archive/KarlsruheDamageReport/README.md

 		Allow from all
 	</Directory>

-9º Install psycopg2 using pip (python) in cmd.
+9º Install psycopg2 python library using pip (python) in cmd.

 	pip install psycopg2

-10º Install beaker using pip (python) in cmd.
+10º Install beaker python library using pip (python) in cmd.

 	pip install beaker